rexresearch

 Basidiomycetes, yeast, algae, etc., containing an alkylene oxide

-adduct of an alkylamine expressed by the formula (R is 8-22C alkyl
+adduct of an alkylamine expressed by the formula (R is 8-22C

-or alkenyl; m, n, p and q are each 0 or integer and m+p=0-20,
+alkyl or alkenyl; m, n, p and q are each 0 or integer and

-n+q=1-20 and m+n+p+q>=2; addition of alkylene oxide may be
+m+p=0-20, n+q=1-20 and m+n+p+q>=2; addition of alkylene oxide

-be first added to the alkylamine).
+block may be first added to the alkylamine).

 DESCRIPTION

-The present invention relates to an ATP extractant for extracting
+The present invention relates to an ATP extractant for

-ATP (adenosine triphosphate) without destroying cells from
+extracting ATP (adenosine triphosphate) without destroying cells

-microorganisms.
+from microorganisms.
 [Related Art] In recent years, analytical

 instruments have been developed in which ATP is extracted from